 Consistency is still important though.

 It helps you grow, it helps you create & it will make you a better YouTuber.
 Creating consistently enhances your skills, which allows you to create higher quality content.
 Posting regularly builds anticipation with your subscribers, meaning they will actively look for your newest videos (I cannot stress how useful this is for your YouTube SEO).

 By posting consistently & regularly, you’re also making it easier for yourself to continue creating.
 When you stop posting, it’s very easy to say that you’ll make a video tomorrow.
 Then tomorrow comes & it gets pushed to Tuesday, which gets pushed to Friday… Next thing you know a few weeks have passed & you don’t know how to get back in the creator’s loop.

 Now I mentioned persistence as being one of the keys to success on YouTube instead of consistency for one reason.
-It’s hard to create videos when it seems like no-one is watching them & you’re not making the traction you had hoped for.
+It’s hard to create videos when it seems like no one is watching them and you’re not making the traction you had hoped for.